enix/ansible-proxmox-ve/README.md

 Role Variables
 --------------

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
-All provided variables start with `proxmox-ve__`.
+All provided variables start with `proxmox_ve__`.

-- `proxmox-ve__` - desc
+- `proxmox_ve__enterprise` - enable or not the enterprise subscription for Proxmox VE. default: false

 Dependencies
 ------------